Roboy/luigi_payment/README.md

 <img src="images/payment_flowchart.png">

 ### Payment Server
-`src/server.py` handles two payment methods which are coins and PayPal and it supports English and German for PayPal payments.
+`luigi_payment/src/server.py` handles two payment methods which are coins and PayPal and it supports English and German for PayPal payments.
-In order to run it, start `roscore`, `node-red` and then start `server.py` via `python server.py`
+In order to run it, start `roscore`, `node-red` and then start `server.py` via `python luigi_payment/src/server.py`

-* The scripts expect `credentials.txt` file on the same folder which is `src`.
+* The scripts expect `credentials.txt` file on the same folder which is `luigi_payment/src`.
 	* 1st line should be e-mail address.
 	* 2nd line should be your e-mail password.
-* You can change the following lines in `src/server.py` to fit your needs.
+* You can change the following lines in `luigi_payment/src/server.py` to fit your needs.

 ```python
 MAX_COIN_WAIT_TIME = 60 # in seconds